Advertising and the Use of Patient Testimonials

 The Medical Practice Act/Texas Occupations Code Sect 162.052 Notice of Certain Ownership Interests requires physicians who hold an ownership interest in certain specialized (niche) hospitals to notify the Texas Department of State Health Services, as well as to disclose the fact to the patient Sect 105.002.

-Stark: How to stay on the right side of the law - TMLT The Reporter, Volume 5 2013, beginning on page 6.
+TMLT also discusses Stark: How to stay on the right side of the law in The Reporter, Volume 5 2013, beginning on page 6.

 End of Life Care

-Official Consent Forms - from the Texas Medical Disclosure Panel (TMDP) - TX Health and Human Services (HHS).
-Effective Jan.
-1, 2020, two of the informed consent forms changed. - TMA article
+For Official Consent Forms from the Texas Medical Disclosure Panel (TMDP) - TX Health and Human Services (HHS).

 Out-of-state patients - Texas physicians may wish to have patients from out-of-state sign a consent agreement that would include "choice of law and forum" language that all health care rendered shall be governed exclusively and only by Texas law and that any legal action that relates to the care shall be brought only in a Texas court.
 The Texas Alliance for Patient Access (TAPA) provides example consent language for emergency care and non-emergency care.